 You might need accommodations that help with the particular limitations caused by your back pain or neck pain.
 Here are some examples:

 Mobility problems.
 If walking is painful, you might request accommodations that make it easier to get where you need to go, such as:

 Difficulty with reaching, lifting, pulling, and so on.
 If your job requires you to lift heavy objects or stretch to reach certain items, you might request the following accommodations:

 Problems sitting or standing.
 Some workspace changes that can reduce neck pain and back pain if you have to stand or sit all day while working include:

-Other workplace accommodations can be more general in nature and help address the overall strain of working.
+Workplace accommodations that change your hours or schedule can help address the overall strain of working.
 The goal of all workplace accommodations should be to keep you working productively without pain.

-If you suffer from a disability like chronic back pain or neck pain, you have the right to reasonable accommodation at work.
-Under the ADA, your employer must work with you to adjust your work environment and duties so that you can continue to do your job—so long as it doesn't create an undue hardship for the company.
+If you suffer from a disability like chronic back pain or neck pain, you have the right to reasonable accommodations at work.
+Under the ADA, your employer must work with you to adjust your work environment and duties so that you can continue to do your job—as long as it doesn't create an undue hardship for the company.

 Learn what to do if your employer refuses a reasonable request for accommodation.